hcwinsemius/RTK_GNSS/Positioning_guideline.md

 Yes, it is a windows executable but for that we use wine.
 Once you download the zip file, extract it.
 Then go with your command line to that folder and type wine u-center_v19.06.exe (Note that the version number may change.)
 After that, go through the installation process, BUT select a folder that is on your machine manually.
 Don't take the standard installation path that won't work.

-After installation, navigate again on the command line to where you installed the program and type wine u-center.exe
+After installation, navigate again on the command line to where you installed the program and type ```wine u-center.exe```.
 This will start the u-center application.

 ## 1E) Etcher
 Etcher flashes saved images to an SD card.
 It is free, easy to use and validates after finishing.

 To download go to [www.balena.io/etcher](www.balena.io/etcher).

-You only need this if you have to flash another SD card from the Rover / Base images that are provided.
+You will need this to flash SD cards from the Rover / Base images that are provided.

 ## 2) Raw UBX file operations
 The SD card in our Raspberry Pis stores the U-blox specific binary logging data from the connected receiver.
 It may consist of NMEA and UBX packages but also RTCM.
 The UBX data whereas is what we are interested in, because it contains the raw measurements from the receiver (code and phase of the tracked satellites) that can be used for post-processing.